mmei-d/Sudoku-Solver/README.md

 (4) In your terminal, navigate to the working directory of the project.
 Run "npm init," and click enter until it says "username@device-name Sudoku_Solver %"

 (5) Connect the backend by executing "npm run start:backend."
 The frontend should now be connected to the backend, and the API should work.

+To use the solver more than once, refresh the page to enter another puzzle.